 In addition to his technical and scientific expertise, Dr. Garcia is an experienced mentor and research administrator.
-In the former capacity he served for ten years as the Director of the Arizona Hispanic Center of Excellence, a Health Resource Services Administration funded medical workforce development initiative with a prominent junior faculty development component.
-This track record led to the Arizona Biomedical Scientist Development Program, an NIH/NIMHD endowment grant (2006 Co-PI) that he helped support the training of a diverse biomedical workforce in Arizona.
+In the former capacity he served for 10 years as the Director of the Arizona Hispanic Center of Excellence, a Health Resource Services Administration funded medical workforce development initiative with a prominent junior faculty development component.
+This track record led to the Arizona Biomedical Scientist Development Program, an NIH/NIMHD endowment grant (2006 Co-PI) that helped support the training of a diverse biomedical workforce in Arizona.

 - Hillemanns P, Garcia F, Petry KU, Dvorak V, Sadovsky O, Iversen OE, Einstein MH.
 A randomized study of hexaminolevulinate photodynamic therapy in patients with cervical intraepithelial neoplasia 1/2.
 Am J Obstet Gynecol 2015.
 212(4):465.e1-7.
 PMID: 25467012.

 - Garcia F, Cornelison T, Nuno T, Greenspan DL, Byron JW, Hsu CH, Alberts DS, Chow HH.
 Results of a phase II randomized double-blind placebo-controlled trial of Polyphenon E in women with persistent high risk HPV infection and low grade cervical intraepithelial neoplasia.
 Gynecol Onc 2014.
 132(2): 377-82.
 PMID: 24388920.

 - Zou C-P, Liu H, Feugang J, Hao Z, Chow H-HS, Garcia F. Green Tea Compounds in Chemoprevention of Cervical Cancer.
 Int J Gynecol Cancer 2010; 20:617-624.
 PMID: 20686382.